 From India, Hyderabad

-This thread reminds me of the story of six blind men touching an elephant and interpreting it in their own way; one who touches legs says, "Its like a pillar"; one who touches the tail, says, "Its like a rope" and so on and so forth.
+This thread reminds me of the story of six blind men touching an elephant and interpreting it in their way: one who touches the legs says, "It's like a pillar"; one who touches the tail says, "It's like a rope," and so on.

-It seems most of the members are not well informed about even such basic facts.
-How can we call ourselves "Professionals" ?
+It's amazing to find such a variety of responses from members who are practicing HR in various companies.
+It seems most of the members are not well-informed about even such basic facts.
+How can we call ourselves "Professionals"?

 Warm regards.